evgenyneu/keychain-swift/README.md

 ### Keychain item access

 Use `withAccess` attribute to specify when your app needs access to the keychain item.
 By default the `.AccessibleWhenUnlocked` option is used.
-It is recommended to use most restrictive option that is suitable for you app in order provide the best data protection.
+It is one of the most restrictive options and provides good data protection.

 ```
 KeychainSwift.set("Hello world", forKey: "key 1", withAccess: .AccessibleWhenUnlocked)
 ```

 You can use `.AccessibleAfterFirstUnlock` if you need your app to access the keychain item while in the background.
 It may be needed for the Apple Watch apps.
+Note that it is less secure than the `.AccessibleWhenUnlocked` option.

 See the list of all available [access options](https://github.com/exchangegroup/keychain-swift/blob/master/keychain/KeychainSwiftAccessOptions.swift).